Tanglin Halt double murders: Trial of Ithinin Kamari

 On 6 January 1992, Ithinin Kamari stood trial at the High Court for two counts of murdering Mohd Said Abdul Majid and Mohamed Johar Selamat.
 Ithinin was represented by R Yogendran, while the prosecution consisted of Shaifuddin Saruwan Bala Reddy and David Khoo.
 The trial was presided over by two judges - Judicial Commissioner Amarjeet Singh and Justice T S Sinnathuray.
 Ithinin initially wanted to plead guilty to both charges of murder but his request was refused, as the offence of murder carried the death penalty if found guilty, and an accused on trial was not allowed to plead guilty to any charges pertaining to the death penalty under Singaporean law.

-The trial court was told that prior to the Tanglin Halt slayings, Ithinin's 25-year-old girlfriend, Zanaria Aziz, a divorcee with a child, was formerly in a relationship with one of the victim, Mohamed Johar, but she ultimately broke up with Mohamed Johar and became intimate with Ithinin thereafter.
+The trial court was told that prior to the Tanglin Halt slayings, Ithinin's girlfriend, Zanaria Aziz, who had turned 25 by then, was a divorcee with a child and formerly in a relationship with one of the victim, Mohamed Johar, but she ultimately broke up with Mohamed Johar and became intimate with Ithinin thereafter.
 Zanaria, who was then jailed at a drug rehabilitation center for drug addiction, appeared as a witness in Ithinin's murder trial and testified that she was together with Ithinin inside the Tanglin Halt flat and spent the night with Ithinin and smoked heroin with him.
 Zanaria stated that when both Mohamed Johar and Mohd Said, as well as the duo's 23-year-old friend Zainuddin Sairi, confronted Ithinin, she was afraid that the trio would wallop her boyfriend due to her suspicion that Mohamed Johar was jealous of her new boyfriend.
 Zanaria testified that she saw Ithinin picking up a knife and she took it away from him, advising him to talk to them peacefully.
 Mohd Said later told Ithinin to change out of his sarong and challenged him to a fight, and the next thing Zanaria saw after Ithinin came back from the flat a second time was Ithinin stabbing Mohd Said twice before he went after Mohamed Johar and knifed him two times.
 An autopsy report showed that the stab wounds had penetrated the hearts and lungs of both Mohd Said and Mohamed Johar, and the severity of the wounds were such that they were sufficient in the ordinary course of nature to cause death.